nodejs/nodejs.org/pages/en/blog/announcements/nodejs-security-project.md

 ---
+date: '2016-11-30T12:00:00.000Z'
+category: announcements
 title: Node.js Foundation To Oversee Node.js Security Project To Further Improve Stability for Enterprises
-date: 2016-11-30T12:00:00.000Z
-category: announcements
-slug: foundation-adds-node.js-security-project
 layout: blog-post.hbs
+author: The Node.js Project
 ---

 > Node.js Security Project to become one of the largest community projects focused on detecting and fixing vulnerabilities for the fast-growing platform